jup-ag/space-station/docs/5-jupiter-terminal/1-jupiter-terminal.md

 ### Customising styles: CSSProperties

-Any CSS-in-JS can be injected to the outer-most container via containerStyles api.
+Any CSS-in-JS can be injected to the outer-most container via containerStyles API.

 Examples: